grahammitchell/advent-of-code/2021/README.md

 * Day 9: Smoke Basin - Part 1 was straightforward.
 Didn't do part 2 yet because I still never properly learned BFS and have to reinvent it from first principles every time and I'm too sleepy.
 I'll come back to it at some point.
 * Day 10: Syntax Scoring - Ah, good old stack-based brace matching.
 Relatively easy except for the weird scoring.
 * Day 11: Dumbo Octopus - I probably over-engineered this trying to make sure they could only flash once.
 But the benefit was that part 2 was a trivial modification.
+* Day 12: Passage Pathing - Oof, graphs.
+These weren't taught when I was in school and I never bothered to learn them after since they don't come up in my line of work.
+Google to the rescue!
+I'm actually just proud that I eventually got this one working.
+* Day 13: Transparent Origami - Never been good at visualizing things in 2D, but fortunately I'm good at algebra so I was just able to keep them as an array of points for most of the program.
+Neat ending, though.